 One last thing before you start taking photos like there's no tomorrow: check the camera's histogram.

-The histogram allows you to check the exposure of the image on the camera's LCD screen, and to adjust it at your will.
+The histogram allows you to check the exposure of the image on the camera's LCD screen, and to modify the camera settings (apeture, shutter speed and ISO) to adjust it at your will.

 You know that the left side of the histogram represents the maximum dark values that your camera can record and the right side the maximum white values.
 On the left end of the histogram light is black, being white on the right end.
 In both cases, light values contain no detail.